 ...SMALL CRAFT ADVISORY IN EFFECT THROUGH LATE TONIGHT...

 .Synopsis for Massachusetts and Rhode Island coastal waters...

-For information on possible hazardous weather beyond the 24-36
+For additional information on possible hazardous weather for the

-SE winds 5 to 10 kt.
-Seas 2 to 4 ft. winds and seas higher in and near tstms. seas are reported as significant wave height, which is the average of the highest third of the waves.
+SE winds 10 to 15 kt.
+Seas 3 to 5 ft. seas are reported as significant wave height, which is the average of the highest third of the waves.
 Individual wave heights may be more than twice the significant wave height.